Before we delve into the meat and potatoes of this review, let’s establish the basics of who Counter Culter Coffee are and what they do.

 In addition to the above, Counter Culter also has a proven track record for pioneering sustainability.
 They’ve made it their mission to cultivate healthy relationships with the farmers while affecting positive change in their communities.
 For example, their ‘seed program’ gives small grants to coffee producers for them to launch either a social or environmental sustainability initiative- how awesome is that?!

 They’re also pioneering ‘climate change adaptation research.’
 Coffee farmers are under a lot of strain.
-They continually have to change the way they do things to handle the drastic changes in weather brought about by climate change.
+They continually have to change the way they do things to handle the drastic weather changes brought about by climate change.

 In light of this, Counter Culter practice what they preach by trying to reduce their own carbon footprint while helping farmers identify changing conditions and implementing strategies that’ll help them adapt their farming methods.